Some sharp Hodge Laplacian and Steklov eigenvalue estimates for differential forms: Some applications and special cases

 \begin{proof} By Gauss-Bonnet theorem, $2\pi \chi(N)=\int_N K +\int_\gamma k_g >0$, thus $\gamma $ has only one component.
 By Theorem \ref{thm: lambda form}, $\lambda_1(\gamma)\ge l^2$.
 The equality holds if and only if $N$ is a Euclidean disk of radius $1/l$.
 As $\lambda_1(\gamma)= (\frac{2\pi}{L(\gamma)})^2$, the result follows. \end{proof}

 In \cite{choi1983first}, Choi and Wang proved that if $(N^n,g)$ is a compact orientable manifold whose Ricci curvature is bounded from below by $k>0$ and $\Sigma$ is an embedded orientable minimal hypersurface in $N$, then $\lambda_1(\Sigma)\ge \frac k2$.
 Since their proof are essentially the same as that of Theorem \ref{thm: lambda form}, their result can be improved slightly to $\lambda_1(\Sigma)>\frac k2$.
 This is related to Yau's conjecture \cite{yau1982seminar}.
 It is easy to see that the coordinate functions are eigenfunctions of a minimal hypersurface of $\mathbb S^n$ (whose Ricci curvature is $n-1$) with eigenvalue $n-1$.
 Yau conjectured that the first eigenvalue is actually $n-1$.
 Escobar also have a similar conjecture in \cite{escobar1999isoperimetric}.
+We also notice that Barros and Bessa \cite{barros2008estimates} proved an improvement on the Choi-Wang estimate.

 In the two-dimensional case, an embedded minimal submanifold is reduced to a simple closed geodesic, the result of Choi-Wang can be improved to $\lambda_1\geq k$, by a result of Toponogov \cite{toponogov1959evaluation} on the length of a closed geodesic.
-More generally, we have the following result which is a simple extension of the result in \cite{hang2007rigidity}, which may have some independent interest:
+More generally, we have the following result which is an extension of the result in \cite{hang2007rigidity}, which may have some independent interest:

 \begin{theorem} Let $(N^2, g)$ be a closed surface with Gaussian curvature $K\geq 1$.
 Let $\gamma$ be a simple closed curve in $N$ which separates $N$ into $N_1$, $N_2$.
 Suppose its geodesic curvature w.r.t. the outward normal of $N_1$ satisfies $k_g\ge l\ge 0$.
 Then its length $L(\gamma)\le\frac {2\pi}{\sqrt{1+l^2}}$, which is equivalent to $\lambda_1(\gamma)\geq 1+l^2$ (as $\lambda_1(\gamma)= (\frac {2\pi}{L(\gamma)})^2$), and also $\mathrm{Area}(N_2)\le \mathrm{Area}(B_r)$, where $B_{r}$ is the disk of radius $r=\cot ^{-1}(-l)$ in the standard sphere $\mathbb S^2$.
 If $L(\gamma)=\frac{2\pi}{\sqrt{1+l^2}}$ then $N_1$ is isometric to $B_{\pi-r}$.
 If, moreover, $\mathrm{Area}(N_2)=\mathrm{Area}(B_{r})$, then $(N,g)$ is $\mathbb S^2$.
 The condition for the area can be dropped if $l=0$. \end{theorem}